 Diagonal technique with your long cane

-The following checklist is a guide for using the diagonal technique with your long cane.
+The following checklist is a guide for existing cane users to using the diagonal technique with your long cane.
 This technique is useful when moving around indoors or when you may need some extra protection.

 - Stand tall, with your head up and your shoulders back.